An Innovation in Learning Mathematics

 Keys to Success:

-1. Practice, practice, practice: In addition to the 3 hours of actual seat time, prepare to spend another 6 hours per week using the Pearson Software on your own time
+Practice, practice, practice: In addition to the three (3) hours of actual seat time, prepare to spend another six (6) hours per week using Hawkes Learning Software

 - Online Textbook